|Principles Of MP3|

 There is also the strangely named Ogg Vorbis (www.vorbis.com).
 This is an open source audio compressor that has no royalty or licensing problems at all.
 It is also supposed to be better than MP3, MP3Pro or WMA for the same sort of compression ratios.
 Given its licence conditions, or rather lack of them, you would think that the music industry would be falling over itself to make use of it.
 Not so because the Ogg Vorbis has no rights control which stops people from copying music Napster style.
 However, WMA does and this, or something like it, is more attractive to the music industry, which seems to worry more about pirating than licensing.

 In this day of very large storage it might seem that lossy compression for audio isn't essential and if you want maximum quality then a lossless compression should win out every time.
 However so far this hasn't happened.
-Recent attempts to create "high end" digital audio haven't really taken off and perhaps the reason is that users who are really interested in high quality audio have retreated to vinyl!
+There is some evidence that listeners are becoming so used to MP3 compression artifacts that it is preferred to higher quality encodings.
+Recent attempts to create "high end" digital audio haven't really taken off and perhaps the reason is that users who are really interested in high quality audio have retreated to vinyl and vacuum tubes!